Snoring & Obstructive Sleep Apnoea

 sleep-apnea-hero-image

-Snoring may be an indication that you have a condition called Obstructive Sleep Apnoea (OSA), if left untreated OSA may cause excessive daytime sleepiness, high blood pressure, an increased risk of cardiovascular disease and stroke.
-Other diseases can also be caused or exacerbated by OSA and can all be ‘life shortening.’
+Snoring may be an indication that you have a condition called Obstructive Sleep Apnoea (OSA), a condition where throat muscles relax during sleep and block the airway.
+Symptoms of sleep apnoea syndrome include excessive daytime sleepiness, high blood pressure, and an increased risk of cardiovascular disease and stroke.

 wisdom-teeth-procedure